uclalawbehindbars/.github/profile/README.md

 # UCLA Law Behind Bars Data Project

-The UCLA Law Behind Bars Data Project builds and maintains the most comprehensive public datasets on mortality, morbidity, and health conditions inside U.S. prisons and jails.
+The UCLA Law Behind Bars Data Project builds and maintains the most comprehensive public datasets on mortality and health conditions inside U.S. prisons and jails.
 Our work fills a critical national data gap left by the federal government and supports researchers, policymakers, journalists, and advocates working to understand and improve conditions behind bars.

 ## Mission